 An end to co-operation

-The Potsdam conference essentially signalled the end of co-operation between the Western Allies and the Soviet Union.
-There was now a widespread feeling within the USA and Britain that the Soviet Union under Stalin was committed to the worldwide spread of communism, and would take any steps to realise this goal.
+The Potsdam conference essentially signaled the end of co-operation between the Western Allies and the Soviet Union.
+There was now a widespread feeling within the USA and Britain that the Soviet Union under Stalin was committed to the worldwide spread of communism, and would take any steps to realize this goal.

 In fact, Stalin probably had less vaulting ambitions in refusing to release his hold on central Europe.
 Firstly, he had been traumatized by the surprise German invasion of his country in 1941, and he many well have felt that he needed to create a buffer zone between the Soviet Union and the West to prevent such an event ever happening again.

 Secondly, he is thought to have been determined to isolate the Soviet people from Western influences, freighted as these would be by aspirations for multi-party democracy, consumerism and a more open intellectual culture.
 Stalin implemented a cruel policy of interning returning Soviet prisoners of war to prevent them from “infecting” their neighbors with Western ideas; in society at large, the first months of peace saw an immediate return to strict communist orthodoxy (which had been relaxed somewhat during the war years).

 To the Western leaders, the Soviet occupation of central Europe looked very much like a land-grab on an epic scale, aimed at enabling communist rule to reach as far westward into Europe as possible.
 Indeed, the Americans and British were soon fearful that communism would continue its expansion.

 The nations of Western Europe lay in ruins and their peoples were experiencing massive hardship.
 Communist parties, which looked to the Soviet Union for direction, were proving remarkably popular in France and Italy, and although Germany remained under military occupation and did not hold elections at this stage, it was clear that here, too, communism was gaining ground.
 It looked as if communism might come to dominate Europe as a whole.